PatrickHechler/primitive-code/README.md

     * `IP <- IP + CMD_LEN`

 ## TODO:
-* user specified interrupts
-    * `IRET` return from custom interrupts
-    * set interrupt table
-    * get interrupt table
-    * set interrupt number (int-table 'length')
-    * get interrupt number (int-table 'length')
-* out + log/err + in stream + file streams
-    * functions to get out, log/err, in
-    * functions to get file streams
+* more stream functions
-    * functions to write/read from streams or to set/get the pos
+    * function to set the position to the end
+    * function to set the position to any value
+    * function to get the position